image-js/image-js-docs/docs/Basics/Working with Images.md

 **Image coordinate plane should be here(will be done in another PR)**
 :::

-Presented features can be used to alter image in aesthetical way as well as to analyze its contents to distinguish shapes or match features.
+Presented tools can be used to alter image in aesthetical way as well as to analyze its contents to distinguish shapes or match features.
 For instance, this demonstration shows how an [`invert` filter](../Features/Filters/Invert.md 'internal link on invert filter') is applied on image.

 <ImageDemo />